eslint/eslint/docs/src/rules/no-invalid-this.md

 ## When Not To Use It

 If you don't want to be notified about usage of `this` keyword outside of classes or class-like objects, you can safely disable this rule.

+## Version

+This rule was introduced in ESLint 1.0.0-rc-2.